Perspective | Republicans won’t be satisfied with overturning Roe

-With this in mind, the hearing for Judge Ketanji Brown Jackson was unlike those that came before.
+With this in mind, the hearings for Judge Ketanji Brown Jackson were unlike those that came before.
 Not only is Jackson the first Black woman to be nominated to the high court, but she is also the first nominee to be vetted in a soon-to-be post-Roe landscape.
 Pending on the high court’s docket is a challenge to a Mississippi law that bans abortion at 15 weeks — a case that is widely expected to mark the end of legal abortion nationally.
 Nevertheless, between their grandstanding about critical race theory and ludicrous allegations about Jackson’s sentencing of sex offenders, Republicans continued to pelt her with questions about unenumerated and “judge-made” rights.

 What explains the GOP’s almost-obsessive focus on unenumerated rights, given Roe’s possible demise in just a few months?
 Critically, the reach of these unenumerated rights are not limited to abortion.
 Since 1923, the Supreme Court has recognized a range of rights that are not explicitly articulated in the Constitution’s text.
 These include the right of parents to raise their children in the manner of their choosing, the right to procreate, the right to use contraception, and the right to marry the person of your choice.
 The constitutional protections for intimate life that we take for granted proceed from the court’s recognition of rights that are implied from, but not explicit in, the Constitution’s guarantee of liberty.